Synthetic White Diamonds (Colorless)

 Shape

-Whites will be cut into most popular shapes, with a majority being round brilliants, due primarily to demand and yield.
-Other shapes such as princess, radiant, cushion, asscher and emerald will also be available, based on production capacities.
-Elongated shapes such as marquise and pear typically have low yields since the size is determined by the longest dimension of the squarish rough.
-For this reason, elongated shapes are not normally made.
+Whites will be cut into most popular shapes, with a majority being round brilliants, due primarily to demand.
+Other shapes such as princess, radiant, cushion, asscher, emerald, pear and marquise are also available.

 Cut